- The Deal

 In the cases (a) to (d) the incorrectly played tile must be taken back and lie face-up in front of the player until legally played.
 In case (a) the player must take back the tile and play another tile.

 - Matador double cross

-- Ordinary cross (the first five stones) and then Matador
+- Ordinary cross (the first five tiles) and then Matador

 - Ordinary cross and then Matador double cross

-- Matador cross (the first five stones) and then ordinary dominoes
+- Matador cross (the first five tiles) and then ordinary dominoes

 - Matador cross and then ordinary cross dominoes

 - Ordinary or Matador construction with condition and then change

 - Volapük - ordinary, cross, or double cross